Bank of America mortgage review

 - Accessibility.
 Bank of America originates loans and has branches in all 50 states.
 If there’s no loan officer available at your branch, the bank has in-house video conferencing.

 - Low interest rates.
 Comparatively, Bank of America charges lower rates on the most popular mortgage products.
-You can get a custom rate online, too.
+Get a custom rate online too.

 - Alternative credit data.
 For some loans, the lender will accept rent and utility statements.

 - Discounts for existing clients.
 Preferred Rewards clients may qualify for a $200 to $600 discount on their origination fees.